-Executive coaching has become more popular in recent years for one reason- CEOS, leaders, entrepreneurs and managers have found that it works.
-What used to have somewhat of a stigma is now a $1.5 billion industry, and leaders are embracing it as an effective way to grow and cultivate a thriving workforce.
+Executive coaching has become more popular in recent years for one major reason- CEOS, leaders, entrepreneurs and managers have found that it works.
+In fact, the Institute of Coaching cites that over 70% of individuals who receive coaching benefited from improved work performance, relationships and more effective communication skills.
+Additionally, they found that an impressive 86% of companies believe they not only recovered the investment they put into coaching but also gained additional returns.
+What used to have somewhat of a stigma is now a billion dollar industry, and leaders are embracing it as an effective way to grow and cultivate a thriving workforce.

 So why are all of these leaders turning to executive coaching?
 What are they hoping to get out of it?
 Interestingly, most leaders aren’t hiring coaches to get advice on a business strategy.
 In a recent survey of coaches done by Korn Ferry, an executive search and advisory firm, “self awareness” was the number one topic they coached CEOs on, followed by ”Interpersonal relationships, listening skills and empathy.”